Which innovations have done the most to change people’s lives?

 Of course, every era is different.
 Today, technology rules supreme; and the internet is the “keystone” innovation of our era.
 While questions about its benefits to society are common, knowledge workers benefit the most, the internet is widely considered to be one of the top 10 most important innovations of all, but we haven’t really felt its benefits as much as other innovations.

 The problem with every innovation is we take for granted what came before.
 You see, innovations don’t exist in a vacuum, they are built on the shoulders of what came before.
-So while you and me love the internet and hail it as the greatest thing ever, we fail to remember that all other things that surround us (refrigerators, electricity, running water) were at some point the greatest thing ever.
+So while you and me love the internet and hail it as the greatest thing ever, we fail to remember that all other things that surround us (refrigerators, wind technology electricity, battery storage like preditor 3500 generator, running water) were at some point the greatest thing ever.

 Yes, the internet has connected people from around the world and accelerated the pace of execution and spread of ideas.
 What is different today is the speed at which creation is achieved, but at the same time we have a lot more crap to sort through.